gtcasl/energy-measurement/README.md

 The benchmark application gives the user control over the number of compute-intensive and memory-bound operations.
 Also, allows the user to bundle up blocks of operations of each type.

-To compile: g++ benchmark.cpp -o benchmark-I/usr/local/include -L/usr/local/lib -lpapi -std=c++11
+To compile: g++ benchmark.cpp -o benchmark-I/usr/local/include -L/usr/local/lib -lpapi -std=c++11 -fopenmp

 To run: sudo ./benchmark parameter a parameter b parameter c parameter d